morrah77/game_tournament_api/README.md

 #Test task for Go developer

-Implement simple game tournament API
+Implement simple game tournament API (see brief at  [./documents](./documents) )

 ##About structure
-to have an ability to store some infrastructure entities inside of project directory, project contains its own `src` directory.
+To have an ability to store some infrastructure entities inside of project directory, project contains its own `src` directory.

 Due to simplest implementation (GORM + gin under the hood) contains just one package `main`.

 For conveniency contains main control script (POSIX sh only, not for Win-like OSes) supporting a few important commands.

-##build project
+##Build project

 `./control.sh dep && ./control.sh build`